FRANkiller13/Youtube-to-MP3/README.md

 # [FREE] Youtube to mp3
 # Installation

-1. add all the files inside your desktop folder
+1. add the folder on desktop
 2. download ffmpeg.exe and add it inside the folder [https://ffmpeg.org/download.html]
 3. create folder with name "downloads"